prabowst/udacity-drlnd-collab-compete/README.md

-# Udacity DRLND - Continuous Control
+# Udacity DRLND - Collaboration and Competition

 This project entails a submisison for Udacity's Deep Reinforcement Learning Nanodegree Program: Project 3 - Collaboration and Competition.